WandLZhang/fast-science-0-stellar-engine/blueprints/il5/artifact-registry/README.md

 The blueprint also creates a CentOS-9-Stream instance with a startup-script that disables non-GAR registries and writes a configuration to `/etc/yum.repos.d/` for using GAR.

 ## Disclaimer
-- The present GCP Terraform Module in this project is set up and intended to be implemented in an IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
+- The present GCP Terraform Module in this project is set up and intended to be implemented in an Fedramp-High environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
-- An Assured Workloads and IL5 environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
+- An Assured Workloads and Fedramp-High environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
 <!-- BEGIN TFDOC -->
 ## Variables